PhilipEskins/dog-guessing-game/README.md

 ## Setup/Installation Requirements

 * _Download repository from https://github.com/PhilipEskins/dog-react/_
+* _Create a new file src/constants/firebaseConfig.js to add your database information_
 * _Type npm install from the command line interface_
 * _Type npm run start from the command line interface_
 * _If you'd like to alter or see the code for the project, after downloading open the project up in your favorite code editor._